-Today I’m going to reveal one of the most important minerals for lowering high blood pressure and improving your heart’s health.
+Today I’m going to reveal one of the most important minerals for supporting healthy blood pressure and improving your heart’s health.

-In fact, research has demonstrated1-3 the vital role this mineral plays in your cardiovascular health, by reducing your risk for hypertension, stroke, heart attack and plaque build-up in your arteries.
+In fact, research has demonstrated1-3 the vital role this mineral plays in your cardiovascular health, by reducing your risk for heart problems and plaque build-up in your arteries.

 This invaluable mineral is important to the health of every cell and organ, playing a role in over 600 different reactions in your body.